swoolcock/GravityHelper/README.md

 * Gravity is correctly maintained between save states.

 #### Crowneline
-* It just works, no need for additional hooks.
+* It just works, no changes required.

 #### Cateline
 * Added hooks to correctly invert the tail.
 Also fixes the missing tail trail.